Names of Germany: German Federation

-Greater Germany and "Großdeutsches Reich"
+Greater Germany and Großdeutsches Reich

 In the 19th century before 1871, Germans, for example in the Frankfurt Parliament of 1848–49, argued about what should become of Austria.
 Including Austria (at least the German-speaking parts) in a future German state was referred to as the Greater German Solution, while a German state without Austria was the Smaller German Solution.

 In 1919, the Weimar Constitution postulated the inclusion of Deutsch-Österreich (the German-speaking parts of Austria), but the Western Allies objected to this.
 It was realised only in 1938 when Germany annexed Austria (Anschluss).
 National Socialist propaganda proclaimed the realisation of Großdeutschland and, in 1943, the German Reich was officially renamed Großdeutsches Reich.
 However, these expressions became neither common nor popular.

 In National Socialist propaganda, Austria was also called Ostmark.
 After the Anschluss, the previous territory of Germany was called Altreich (old Reich).

 German Empire and Weimar Republic of Germany, 1871–1945

 The official name of the German state in 1871 became Deutsches Reich, linking itself to the former Reich before 1806 and the rudimentary Reich of 1848/1849.
 This expression was commonly used in official papers and also on maps, while in other contexts Deutschland was more frequently used.

 Those Germans living within its boundaries were called Reichsdeutsche, those outside were called Volksdeutsche (ethnic Germans).
 The latter expression referred mainly to the German minorities in Eastern Europe.
 Germans living abroad (for example in America) were and are called Auslandsdeutsche.

-After the forced abdication of the Emperor in 1918, and the republic was declared, Germany was informally called the Deutsche Republik.
+After the Emperor was forced to abdicate in 1918 and the republic was declared, Germany was informally called the Deutsche Republik.
 The official name of the state remained the same.
 The term Weimar Republic, after the city where the National Assembly gathered, came up in the 1920s, but was not commonly used until the 1950s.
 It became necessary to find an appropriate term for the Germany between 1871 and 1919: Kaiserliches Deutschland (Imperial Germany) or (Deutsches) Kaiserreich.